ridoluc/ridoluc.github.io/_posts/2020-03-23-attiny10-programming-platformio-terminal.markdown

 ---
 layout: post
-title:  "ATtiny10 Programming"
+title:  "ATtiny10 Programming with Platformio and Terminal"
 description: "Programming the AVR ATTiny10 microcontroller using Platformio and terminal with avrdude and USBASP.
 ATtiny10 program upload step by step tutorial"
 date:   2020-03-23 20:20:00 +0000
-categories: attiny10
+tags: attiny10
+#slug: "attiny10-programming-platformio-terminal"
+redirect_from:
+  - /attiny10/2020/03/23/programming-attiny10.html
+  - /attiny10/2020/03/23/programming_attiny10.html
 ---

 The ATtiny10 is an intriguing little device with plenty of capabilities.
 It's size pushes your creativity but first, it needs to be programmed.
 This can get a little tricky but here I suggest two easy ways to get started.